-I completed my LLB(Hons) and BA at Deakin University, PhD ('The International Regulation of Transnational Mergers') at Queensland University of Technology and, more recently, a Master of Arts in Economics for Competition Law and a Postgraduate Diploma in Economics for Competition Law at King's College London.
+I completed my PhD ('The International Regulation of Transnational Mergers') at Queensland University of Technology, a Master of Arts in Economics for Competition Law and a Postgraduate Diploma in Economics for Competition Law at King's College London and my LLB(Hons) and BA at Deakin University.

-I have taught primarily in the areas of competition and contract law and have received the Vice-Chancellorís Award for Distinguished Teaching (2008) and a national Citation for outstanding contribution to student learning (2009).
+I have taught primarily in the areas of competition and contract law and have received the Vice-Chancellor’s Award for Distinguished Teaching (2008) and a national Citation for outstanding contribution to student learning (2009).
 I am currently teaching Cartels, Institutions and Research Project in the Melbourne Law School's Global Competition and Consumer Law Program.

 My publications have been predominantly in the field of competition law, including my monograph, International Merger Policy: Applying Domestic Law to International Markets (Edward Elgar, 2014).
 I am also co-author (with P Clarke and S Corones) of Competition Law and Policy (OUP, 3rd edn, 2011) and (with P Clarke) Contract Law – Commentaries, Cases and Perspectives (OUP, 3rd edn, 2016).
 Recent journal articles include ‘Section 46: its purpose and the proposed new effects test’ (2017 ABLR), Julie Clarke, ‘The Opinion of AG Wahl in the lntel rebates case: A triumph of substance over form?'’
 (2017 World Competition) and Caron Beaton-Wells and Julie Clarke, ‘Deterrent Penalties for Corporate Colluders: Lifting the Bar’ (2018) 37(1) University of Queensland Law Journal 107-125.
 Several of my publications can be downloaded at http://ssrn.com/author=962582